Healthcare in China: Current healthcare system

 A cross-sectional study between 2003 and 2011 showed remarkable increases in health insurance coverage and inpatient reimbursement accompanied by increased use and coverage.
 The increases in service use are particularly important in rural areas and at hospitals.
 Major advances have been made in achieving equal access to insurance coverage, inpatient reimbursement, and basic health services, most notably for hospital delivery, and use of outpatient and inpatient care.

+A 2016 report from the World Bank Group, the World Health Organization, the Ministry of Finance, the National Health and Family Planning Commission, and the Ministry of Human Resources and Social Security of China recommended health care reforms to reduce healthcare spending in China by shifting away from a hospital-centric model towards a system that focuses more on primary care, health service equality, and cost-efficient health services.
+The report found that the greatest health threat to the Chinese population is from non-communicable diseases which replaced infectious diseases as most common threat.
+The threat from non-communicable disease is worsened by behaviors like sedentary lifestyles, high alcohol consumption, and smoking as well as air pollution.
+The report suggests that without health care reforms the spending on health care in China will increase to 9% of China's GDP by 2035 which is an increase from the 5.6% of China's GDP in 2014.

 With substantial urbanization, attention to health care has changed.
 Urbanization offers opportunities for improvements in population health in China (such as access to improved health care and basic infrastructure) and substantial health risks including air pollution, occupational and traffic hazards, and the risks conferred by changing diets and activity.
 Communicable infections should also be re-focused on.
-In 2022, .the BBC's chief international correspondent Lyse Doucet said China had a very good healthcare system including at the provincial level.
+In 2022, the BBC's chief international correspondent Lyse Doucet said China had a very good healthcare system including at the provincial level.

+As of 2022, enrollment in China's nationwide healthcare system is almost universal.
+However, these plans generally provide low levels of benefits.
+In 2022, there were 1.34 billion people enrolled in state-subsidized basic health insurance, which was 17 million fewer people compared to 2021.
+The drop may be attributable to steadily rising premiums, reduced benefits as well as rising co-payments and other changing policies.

+The National Healthcare Security Administration published in 2024 a statistical report on the development of the country's medical insurance industry, which reported that China had 198,000 medical institutions and 352,400 pharmacies 550,000 medical and medicine institutions in the national medical insurance network.
+The statistical report also noted that in 2023 centralized bulk drug procurement reduced medical expenses for 80 drugs and an average price cut of 57%.